What Licensed Painting Contractor Means in North Carolina

 Most repaints in the City of Asheville don't need a city building permit.
 The permit conversation comes up in three specific scenarios:

-- Montford Historic District and the Eldridge Avenue Historic District.
-Exterior color and finish changes inside the designated districts require review by the city historic preservation officer.
+- Montford Historic District and the Chestnut Hill Historic District.
+Exterior color and finish changes inside the designated districts require review by the Asheville Historic Resources Commission.
 A licensed contractor familiar with Asheville work will know which streets fall inside the line.

 - HOA-controlled neighborhoods.
 Arden, Biltmore Park, Kenilworth enclaves, parts of Biltmore Forest, and several Grove Park plats have architectural review committees.
 Color approval is required before paint goes on the wall.
 Our Asheville HOA paint color rules guide covers the major associations.